polarmobile/coffeescript-style-guide/README.md

 UTF-8 is the preferred source file encoding.

 <a name="module_imports"/>
-## Module Imports
+## Module Imports (Ember)

-If using a module system (CommonJS Modules, AMD, etc.), `require` statements should be placed on separate lines.
+If using a module system (CommonJS Modules, AMD, ES6-Modules, etc.), `require` statements should be placed on separate lines.

 ```coffeescript
 require 'lib/setup'